Why Hire A Writing Coach?

 As you approach the admissions process, you realize that you have prepared for every facet of the application except one—the essays.
 Personal statements, program-specific essays, and school-specific essays stand ready to propel you to your dream program or overshadow your chances with uncertainty.

 For this reason, you need a writing coach.
-Having an objective reader help select the best essay topic, brainstorm narratives, identify analytical elements, and put everything together in the required word count gives applicants the support they need to write a superior essay.
+Having an objective reader help select the best essay topic, brainstorm narratives, identify analytical elements, and put everything together in the required word/character count gives applicants the support they need to write a superior essay.

 How It Works

 I hate to begin with a caveat, but let’s first clear the air that writing coaches are NOT there to write the essays for the student.
-That is not ethical, nor is it helpful since most graduate and professional programs use the essays to get to know prospective students either in lieu of an interview or in preparation for an interview.
-The college essay has to be student-written, and it has to be an authentic representation of who that student is.
+That is not ethical, nor is it helpful since most graduate and professional programs use the essays to get to know prospective beyond their transcripts and resumes.
+The essays have to be student-written, and they have to be an authentic representation of who that student is.

-Where I come in as a coach is in helping students think through the prompts, identify their strongest approach, select narrative and analytical elements, organize ideas, edit for word count, and polish style and mechanics.
+Where I come in as a coach is in helping students think through the prompts, identify their strongest approach, select narrative and analytical elements, organize ideas, edit for word/character count, and polish style and mechanics.

 For the 2021-2022 application season, I will offer in-person and virtual coaching sessions.
 Virtual coaching sessions will be conducted online using shared Google documents and video conferencing via FaceTime, Google Meet, or Zoom.

 For start-to-finish coaching—from analyzing the prompt to selecting an idea to planning to structuring to drafting to final review—the cost is $0.10 per word, calculated based on the word count of the first draft.